Kyoto Alleyway Ramble

 Visiting famous landmarks and tasting local cuisine are not the only interesting things to do in Kyoto.
 Exploring the charming alleys and hutongs that are unique to Kyoto is even more fascinating.
 Walking in these places, you can truly immerse yourself in the local life and discover the charm of the city.
 It is an indescribable and incredibly beautiful feeling.

-The Yasaka-dori is an uphill road that leads to Kiyomizu-dera temple.
-Although it may appear narrow, it is a long and clean road that exudes an ancient charm.
-At the end of the road, there is a dark-colored five-story pagoda, the Yasaka Pagoda.
-It is said that the Yasaka Pagoda was built during the period of Prince Shotoku, 1500 years ago, and is the oldest style of five-story pagoda in Japan.
-After several fires, the current tower was rebuilt by the imperial general Ashikaga Yoshinori in 1440.
-Along the way, there are many small shops and food stalls selling various Kyoto-style snacks that are popular among tourists.
+Yasaka Street is an uphill road extending to Kiyomizu Temple.
+Although it is somewhat narrow, it is continuous, clean, and exudes an ancient charm.
+At the end of the road, a dark-colored five-story pagoda, Yasaka Pagoda, comes into view.
+It is said that Yasaka Pagoda was first built 1500 years ago during the era of Prince Shotoku and is the oldest five-story pagoda style in Japan.
+After several fires, the current pagoda was rebuilt in 1440 by the court general Ashikaga Yoshinori.
+The road is lined with small shops and food stalls offering various Kyoto specialties, which are very popular with tourists.

-Sannenzaka and Ninenzaka are small stone slopes that lead to Kiyomizu-dera temple, and like Kiyomizu-saka, they are historical protected neighborhoods.
-There are many wooden old houses built on both sides of the slopes, including cake shops, souvenir shops and Kyoto specialty antique porcelain shops.
-You can sit in a tea house or cafe and enjoy the scene of the bustling shops during the autumn leaves season.
-You can also stroll along this winding cobbled path, and see the old machiya buildings with their preserved red shell grids and insect cage window styles, feeling their quaint and charming atmosphere.
+Sannenzaka and Ninenzaka are small stone-paved slopes leading to Kiyomizu-dera Temple, and like Kiyomizuzaka, they are historically protected districts.
+The slopes are lined with numerous old wooden houses, featuring mochi shops, souvenir stores, and Kyoto specialty antique porcelain shops.
+You can sit in a teahouse or café and enjoy the bustling scene during the autumn night maple viewing season.
+You can also stroll along this winding stone path, where you can see old machiya buildings with red lattice and insect cage windows, and feel their quaint and unique atmosphere.

 Pontocho

-Pontocho is a flower street located between the Kamogawa River and the wide street of Kiyamachi-dori.
-Despite the name "cho" in the name, it is actually a very narrow street about 550 meters long and approximately 2 meters wide.
-The street is paved with a checkered pattern of stones that shimmer brightly when wet.
-The most striking feature of Pontocho is the many restaurants situated along the east side by the river.
-During the summer, diners can enjoy unique cuisine on traditional covered platforms, called "kawadoko," providing a special ambiance.
+Pontocho is a flower street located between the wide streets from Kamogawa to Kiyamachi Street.
+Despite the name containing the word 'cho' (town), it is actually a very narrow street about 550 meters long and approximately 2 meters wide.
+The street is paved with checkered stones, which become even more dazzling when wet with rain.
+The most striking feature of Pontocho is the many restaurants on the east side that are situated by the river.
+In the summer, dining on the river terraces built by these restaurants offers a unique experience.